notbd/Ikalendar2/README.md

 I built ikalendar2 to solve this specific problem.
 It fetches **only the necessary data** from sources and presents the info **immediately** when you open it - no extra steps or waiting around.

 ikalendar2 is written in SwiftUI using modern iOS features and APIs.
 I tried to capture some of Splatoon's visual style while keeping the interface clean and functional.
-I polished ikalendar2 into the perfect tool for me as a Splatoon player myself, and I believe it translates well to other players in the same shoes.
+The goal was to polish it into the perfect tool not just for myself, but for all other players who needed a better way to keep up with the game.

 # Installation